RAMA00007/TRAIN-TRACKING/README.md

 # TRAIN STATUS TRACKING
-To check the Train Status
+To track the status of current and upcoming locations of train.